 It’s also a popular food choice for Koalas!

 Eucalyptus plants are notoriously thirsty.
 Many people plant them in or near swamps to drain water and detract mosquitoes that could be carrying the malaria virus.
-This absorbing ability is good news for your floors and cabinets!
-Eucalyptus wood is very absorbent.
+This absorbing ability is good news for your floors and cabinets as this wood is very absorbent.
 It can soak up water-based and oil-based stains quickly and evenly!

 Native Australian aborigines use eucalyptus oil to treat infections.
 They even believe that it can prevent cancer!
 In ancient China, the oil was used as a remedy for tuberculosis and asthma.